lazybuttrying/note/paper/Market/MMF.md

 ## Result 2: Elasticity of Substitution b/w Prime & Gov MMF
 2SLS
-  - Two instruments for the time-varying endogenous relative price
   - 1st stage
     - The share of prime MMFs in the family
-    - The share of prime MMFs in the family interacted with a dummy for the post-October 2016 period
+    - The share of government MMFs in the family interacted with a dummy for the post-October 2016 period

   - 2nd
     - Spread
     - The additional spread after October 2016

   - Use familiy specialization in prime MMFs from a pre-sample period
-    - MMF Specialization: how concentrated an MMF family’s business
+    - MMF Specialization: how concentrated an MMF family's business